 2. Do regular exercise.
 Keeping physically active produces feel-good endorphins relieving tension and stress, increasing energy, and a sense of well-being.
 It can also burn off the damaging effects of stress hormones.

 3. Meditate.
-This can work by switching your concentration from events of the past or the future to what is happening right now.
+Switching your concentration from the past or the future to what is happening right now is a form of meditation.
 By immersing yourself fully in the present moment, you can break the vicious circle of negative thoughts and worries.